Free US Shipping for orders $49+

 • macadamia nuts

-• Milkadamia creamer (unsweetened)
+• Milkadamia creamer (unsweetened and not the milk)

 • pecans

-• psyllium seeds
+• psyllium seeds/powder

 • Sacha Inchi seeds